 However, there is much more to our curriculum than results.
 Our children are respectful, confident and happy.
 All areas of the curriculum allow children to shine and achieve well.
 We have talented artists, musicians, scientists, sportspeople, historians and computing experts!
 There have been many occasions when these skills have been demonstrated with purpose to a wider audience and in the community.

 Children feel very much part of the community and enjoy learning more about the heritage and culture of our area, and learning how that we are part of the wider region, country and world.
 The buzz around school shows their enthusiasm and their love of learning.
+The excitement generated and skills gained by taking Monty does Musicals into the curriculum is a recent example.
 Children leave Montalbo secondary ready, showing and adhering to our values.
 They are, without doubt, ready for the next stages in their learning and well prepared for life in modern Britain having developed good social skills, moral values, spiritual reflectiveness and cultural awareness.

 You can view or download our class Curriculum Maps by clicking the links below.
 Please view Our Learning Zone section of our school website to see our curriculum in action.